 If you need some help applying these ideas to your marriage, or would simply like to discuss your concerns at greater length with a member of our staff, we'd like to invite you to call Focus on the Family's Counseling department.
 They can also provide you with a list of qualified, licensed Christian marriage and family therapists practicing in your local area.
 It would be their pleasure to assist you in any way they can.

-In this iQuestions video from Focus on the Family, Dr. Gary Chapman explains keys to understanding your spouse's love language.
+Clues to Discovering Your Spouse's Love Language: Dr. Gary Chapman explains keys to understanding your spouse's love language.

 The First Five Years of Marriage